Skip to Main Content

 Quality measurement: Provides quality indexes that allow the consumer to easily compare and contrast healthcare providers.

-Provider reviews: Ability to share or read reviews about healthcare providers, facilitating or confirming decisions.
+Provider reviews: Allows users to share or read reviews about healthcare providers, facilitating or confirming decisions.

 Incentives / penalties: Entices users to modify behavior based on “carrots and sticks.”